-SAIGON-American jet aircraft are being effectively used to block the Communist Viet Cong's thrust into the crucia 1 third and final many phase of the war.
+SAIGON-American jet aircraft are being effectively used to block the Communist Viet Cong's thrust into the crucia I third and final sixe phase of the war.

-"Nobody though that five-hundred-mile-en-hour jets could be used against guerrillas-until they were first tried," one American jet pilot explained.
+"Nobody though that five-hundred-mile-an-hour jets could be used against guerrillas-until they were first tried," one American jet pilot explained.
 "But on our first strike, there was a thunder of secondary explosions from the target.
-We had hit a Viet Cong ammo depot in their which will jungled stronghold ereah."
+We had hit a Viet Cong ammo depot in their mixong working jungled stronghold areas."

-Reliable military sources say that the American jets have out in half the reaction time of flying from base to an outpost or town under a ttack, compared to the slower a prop-driven aircraft.
-The stability of the aircraft, and not its speed, is a major factor in determining the accuracy of the bombing raids, these sources blieved and these sources say that jets are more stable firing platform than are considered to fly too fast for spotting Viet Cong guerrilla targets, they are usually directed and onto the target by an slow-moving spotter aircrafted by few forward air controllers.
+AND MAKES Reliable military sources say that the American jets have cut in half the reaction time of flying from base to an outpost or town under a ttack, compared to the slower a prop-driven aircraft. stability of the aircraft, and not its speed, is a major factor in determining the accuracy of the bombing raids, these sources blists and these sources say that jets are more stable firing platform than are somewhite pro-dr prop-driven aircraft.
+Wail Since the jets are considered to fly too fast for spotting Viet Cong guerrilla targets, they are usually directed many onto the target by an slow-moving spotter aircraft forward air controllers.